 Next, you will continue by boat across the Arctic Ocean from the whaling camp, onwards to Tuktoyaktuk, where you will see the Pingos – famed landmarks made of surreal geographical formations.
 Keep your camera handy as you can also watch for beluga whales along the way!
 Upon arrival at the Tuk Harbor, your local guide will meet you.
 Here you will learn about the rich cultural history of this Inuvialuit community and how they are connected to the landscape, as you visit the DEW line, walk on a Pingo, see an old traditional sod house, and then dip your toes or take a swim in the Arctic Ocean to earn your official ‘Arctic Ocean Certificate’!

-After this unforgettable tour, you will be shuttled to the airport for your flight back to Inuvik, where you will fly over the majestic Mackenzie Delta and Arctic Tundra to Inuvik.
+After this unforgettable tour, you will be driven down the brand new Mackenzie Valley Highway over the Arctic Tundra, back to Inuvik.
 Once you have arrived in Inuvik you will be shuttled back to your hotel for the evening and a good night’s rest.

 Meals: Bagged Lunch